Get Free Stuff Online by Joining a Local Buy Nothing Group

 Free Exchanging Advice

-Veterans of no-sell groups say there are some general rules to follow:
+Veterans of no-sell groups say there are some general do’s and don’ts to follow.

-- Be creative: Your trash might be someone else’s treasure.
-“The interesting thing is people post and say, ‘I’m sure nobody wants this but’ and then 30 people say ‘I’ll take it,’” Sayles says.
+Do: Be creative.
+Your trash might be someone else’s treasure.
+“The interesting thing is people post and say, ‘I’m sure nobody wants this but’ and then 30 people say ‘I’ll take it,’” Sayles said.

-- Respond quickly: Like good news, good stuff travels fast.
+Do: Respond quickly.
+Like good news, good stuff travels fast.
 So if it’s something you want, respond as soon as you see it.

-- Pick items up quickly: People are posting items because they want it out of their houses.
+Don’t: Take your sweet time picking up your items.
+People are posting items because they want it out of their houses.
 If you claim something, go get it as soon as you can.

-- Be gracious: “Not everybody’s going to get the item that they want, and that’s okay.
+Do: Be gracious.
+These are real people behind computer screens.
+“Not everybody’s going to get the item that they want, and that’s okay.
 It’s not personal when people decide to give it to one person over another.
 They’re your neighbors.
 Don’t do stuff that is going to anger your neighbors.
 You have to live next to them,” Eiseman advises.
 Be civil and do not discriminate.

-- Choose when to post: “Most transactions happen on the weekend, so posting around that time frame is best for visibility,” Angold advises.
+Don’t: Post when no one is online.
+“Most transactions happen on the weekend, so posting around that time frame is best for visibility,” Angold advises.

-Sayles agrees.
+Sayles agreed.
 “I have too much stuff and everyone else has too much stuff and we’re sharing our stuff.
 It’s great.
 It’s a very good way to keep it out of the landfill.”